maryPower-1701QCA/1701QCA-Assessment2/index.md

 ![Image](code.png)

-*This is the type of code I am aiming to use during the making of this project*
+*This is the code that is my inspiration during the making of this project*

 ![Image](spinnerwheel.jpg)